The Date Time action

 When automating their job creation workflows using Build Concierge, they can build a workflow that:

-• Use the Date Time node to extract the time the email was received, and add 4 hours to the time, producing the required attendance time for the creation of the job.
-In this case, it would be 4.15pm.
+- Use the Date Time node to extract the time the email was received, and add 4 hours to the time, producing the required attendance time for the creation of the job.

-• Use the Create a Job in BigChange action to create a job in BigChange at 4.15pm; and
+- Use the Create a Job in BigChange action to create a job in BigChange at the relevant time; and